 The changes between Version 5.3 and Version 6 of these rules are significant.
-Fencers should familiarise themselves with the new Version as it exists, not in
+Fencers should familiarise themselves with the new version as it exists.
+You can view the full change log here.

 19.2 Version 5.3 - 21 January 2023